I’m so excited to share this dipped leg furniture makeover with you because it’s a trend I’ve been wanted to try for ages!

-I’m not good, but not really bad, about trying DIY projects I’ve pinned to Pinterest.
+I tackled this dipped leg furniture makeover as part of a Pinterest challenge.
+We’re probably all guilty of pinning tons of great ideas but never finding the time (or motivation) to actually do them.
+I have had moderate success in that department and have really been committed to trying DIY projects I’ve pinned to Pinterest.
 I pinned painted wine bottles before I tried mine and the many white ceramic things I pinned inspired my ceramic bird makeover.
 I tackled a piece of artwork I pinned.
-Heck, I even made a play kitchen after pinning some ideas!
+I even made a play kitchen after pinning some ideas!

-But still, I have oodles of ideas pinned, so I really like the push to tackle another pinned project, instead of pining for it longingly and complaining about a lack of time (is it problematic that pinning DIY goodies takes away from DIY-goody-making time?).
+But still, I have oodles of ideas pinned, so I really needed the push to tackle another pinned project, instead of pining for it longingly.
 So thanks Sherry, Katie, Kate and Michelle for another Pinterest Challenge.

 Secret: two of the legs above only looked dipped because the natural wood was left bare while the rest was painted.

-Because I am slowly, but diligently, working on making the basement pretty (yup, still) I’ve been wanting to spruce up some of the furniture that dwells down in the pit of despair.
+Because I am slowly, but diligently, working on making the basement pretty, I’ve been wanting to spruce up some of the furniture that dwells down in the pit of despair.
 I have thought about axing this stool (a yard sale find) so many times, but it’s ridiculously useful.
 Such a workhorse: from holding my palette when painting to balancing a laundry basket when I am begrudgingly doing laundry, it’s become a basement staple.
 But it was a little plain . . . and paint stained.
-And sad.
+And sad:

-Now this simple stool is chic enough to even spend some time on the main floor (oooo, what an honor), positioning our fan (right in our faces) to help keep us cool for movie night!
+Now this simple stool is chic enough to even spend some time on the main floor (an honor for a former basement dweller), positioning our fan (right in our faces) to help keep us cool for movie night!